I’ve never been to an IAJGS Conference before. What do I need to know?

 Will I be able to buy genealogy reference books or software at the conference?

 There will be an Exhibitor Hall with vendor booths where genealogy products will be for sale.
 Many of our speakers are also authors, and many will bring their books to sell as well.
-Speakers usually sell their books at scheduled times after their presentations.
+Speakers will sell their books in the Exhibit Hall for an hour after their presentations.

 Will there be an app for smartphones and tablets?